MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Denmark/how-to-set-up-oioubl.md

 2. In the **Item Charges** window, for each item charge, in the **Charge Category** field, select a category.
 For more information, see Charge Category.

- You must also make sure that the OIOUBL Country\-Region Code field is filled in for Denmark in the **Countries\/Regions** window.
+ You must also make sure that the OIOUBL Country-Region Code field is filled in for Denmark in the **Countries\/Regions** window.

  Finally, you must specify EAN numbers and account codes for the relevant customers.
 For more information, see [How to: Set Up Customers for OIOUBL](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Denmark/how-to-set-up-customers-for-oioubl.md).